Love is feeling - it is not an emotion

 Emotions, as a consequence, are a byproduct of your actions.
 Good actors know that.
 They never try to have emotions; they act, with whole their hearts - and let emotions kick in spontaneously.
 Neither do children focus on their emotions.
 You do not live to have emotions, but you have emotions whilst living.

-Emotions are an expression of your life force - and their power is meant to fuel your actions again, not to be consumed in introspection.
-They are richer, more abundant and move more freely, if you stay focused on the stream of energy that provokes them: your connection to the world.
-No splashes, no rainbow without current.
-Emotions want you to be in flow and want to move with you.
 However: as soon as you judge emotions as positive or negative, as pleasurable or displeasing, you will try to keep some of them and avoid others - which is just two sides of the same medal: manipulation.
 It is a tempting, but tricky path.
 You need emotions; they are important signals that help you find your way in the world by remembering you of what you want - so anger and fear are as important as joy.
 When you manipulate emotions, they go increasingly unreal - and you begin to float in your inner world, in sentimentality or depressiveness.

 Comparably, in a love relationship, you may become addicted to certain emotions.
 However: When you hold on to them, you will lose contact with your partner - the real source of being emotionally touched!
 So sooner or later, your emotions go flat, and if you identify love with emotionality, you will draw the conclusion that love is over - and you leave this relationship to enter the same cycle with another partner again…